adotg/git-history-flow/README.md

 ## Known issues

- - Not performance optimized in terms of memory usage, nodes creation, memory leaks
+ - Not performance optimized in terms of memory usage, nodes creation, memory leaks.
- - If the dataset is large, it freezes the browser
+ - Large dataset might cause the browser to slow down.
  - Performance is significantly slower in firefox.

 [1]: https://akash-goswami.github.io/git-history-flow/